-In this practice, behavioral interventions are only used in the context of this holistic approach.
+In both our Maryland office and in our New Jersey office, behavioral interventions are only used in the context of this holistic approach.
 There is no sexual or physical contact involved in sex therapy; it is strictly a talk therapy.

 We are one of the only practices in the country that specifically treats sexual aversion.
 There is very little (almost no) data on sexual aversion, but it is a very real concern for so many women.
 Sexual aversion is a more extreme version of sexual anxiety, where women will often feel that they are very averse, repulsed, repelled, disgusted, or completely turned off by sexual contact.
 They do not let their partners arouse them and often feel confused about whether they are "asexual."
 We are able to educate clients about the signs and symptoms of sexual aversion.
 We use an evidence-based techniques to treat sexual aversion much like other phobias such as fear of flying or fear of swimming.
 We use exposure therapy to give clients small exposures and teach them tools and techniques to not only experience sexuality without anxiety but to experience sexuality with pleasure and relaxation as well.